Master of Science in Economics

 What can you use this qualification for?

 Economists have specialized knowledge on how the economy influences societies and the well-being of inhabitants.
 This makes economists well suited to work on issues in environmental policy, energy systems, development aid, enterprise development, trade policy and general economic policy.
 Economists are therefore in high demand in the private and public sectors as well as by many non-governmental organizations.

 What will you learn?

 NMBU School of Economics and Business will give you skills in economic analysis and broad insights on how economies work.
 You get extensive training in economic theory and analysis, in accordance with national and international standards.

 There are small numbers of students in many of the classes, which allows for more problem oriented learning approaches where in-class discussions are central.

 This Master programme consists of specialisation in one or more economic sub-disciplines like:

-• Energy Economics
+• Environment, Climate and Energy Economics -Energy Oriented

-• Trade and Commodity Markets
+• Financial and Commodity Market Analysis

 Some examples of topics analysed in the programme: